-Can you imagine going to a party and meeting someone for the first time, and telling them about the thing you are most ashamed about?
+Can you imagine going to a party and meeting someone for the first time, and telling them about the thing you are most ashamed of?
 Your brokenness, your sin?
 Would you immediately tell them about the thing that you most desire in the world or for your life?
 At this party, would you get angry with a new acquaintance?

 No, because you don’t know them enough to be truly honest.
 You’re not intimate with them.